Translation Theory for Practitioners

 - How might some key theories be applied to professional translation?

 - How might practitioners make use of translation theory?

 CIOL membership discount: 10% (the code is available on the membership page)

 Those interested in translation theory and its practical applications.

-This webinar will increase your knowledge about translation theories and will teach you how to apply them in practice.
+This video will increase your knowledge about translation theories and will teach you how to apply them in practice.